justjake/quickjs-emscripten/doc/README.md

   - Edge 79+
   - Safari 11.1+
   - Firefox 58+
 - NodeJS: requires v16.0.0 or later for WebAssembly compatibility.
 Tested with node@18.
-See the [node-typescript example][tsx-example].
+See the [node-typescript][tsx-example] and [node-minimal][minimal] examples.
 - Typescript: tested with typescript@4.5.5 and typescript@5.3.3.
 See the [node-typescript example][tsx-example].
 - Vite: tested with vite@5.0.10.
 See the [Vite/Vue example][vite].
 - Create react app: tested with react-scripts@5.0.1.
 See the [create-react-app example][cra].